Lilium lancifolium Thunb.

 Bloom Time: Mid to late summer

 Lilium lancifolium is one of a very small number of species that produce aerial bulblets, known as bulbils, in the leaf axils along the stem.
 These can be used to propagate the plant.
-The flowers are bright, showy, orange and covered with black and deep crimson spots, giving the appearance of the skin of the tiger.
-Like other true lilies, the flowers are borne on an erect stem up to 6.7 feet (2 m) tall, clothed with the more or less linear leaves up to 4 inches (10 cm) long and up to 0.8 inch (2 cm) wide.
-Flowers on the plant last for a short period of time before they wither and are replaced by newer flowers.
+The flowers are bright, showy, orange, and covered with black and deep crimson spots, giving the appearance of the skin of the tiger.
+Like other true lilies, the flowers are borne on an erect stem up to 6.7 feet (2 m) tall, clothed with the more or less linear leaves up to 4 inches (10 cm) long and up to 0.8 inches (2 cm) wide.
+Flowers on the plant last for a short period before they wither and are replaced by newer flowers.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C to 30 °F (−1.1 °C).